rhit-keeleya/ECE434-Workspace/hw04/README.md

 Toggle GPIO_60 (P9_12) as fast as possible by running "sudo ./gpiotoggle".

 I saw an average period of 172us when using usleep(1), and average period of 360ns without usleep.
 For comparison, the fastest c script with gpiod had a period of about 3-4 us for me in hw02.

+## temp.sh
+Fetch the temperature from a TMP101 sensor on addr 0x48 by running "./temp.sh".